foliagecp/sdk/docs/jpgql.md

 2. A filter may contain only predifined functions connected via `&&` and `||`
 3. Link types valid characters: `a-zA-Z_-`

-## Predefined functions
+## Predefined filter functions
+### name(name:string)

+Each out link of a vertex has its own unique name.
+Desired link should be named as defined.

 ### tags(tag1:string, tag2:string, ...)

-Check that a link contains all of the defined tags
+Desired links should contain all of the defined tags.

 ## Examples
 ### Finds all objects from the target one via its output routes that satisfy: